MawalMohammed/GRL-Bad-Smell-Detection/Deverlopers' Guide.md

 * Developers’ Guide:

-    To add the functionality of detecting a new bad smell, the following steps provides a rough guide for interested developers (Assume “NBS” is the new bad smell):
+    To add the functionality of detecting a new bad smell, the following steps provide a rough guide for interested developers (Assume “NBS” is the new bad smell):

 		1. In the GRLBadSmellDetectionPreferences class, add the following: